-Annual review of blood pressure, cholesterol, kidney function and general well-being.
+Coronary Artery Disease - Annual review of blood pressure, cholesterol, kidney function and general well-being

 Home Blood Pressure Recording Form

-Annual review of health status and/or a 4-monthly blood test if taking Lithium medication.
+Mental Health - Annual review of health status and/or a 4-monthly blood test if taking Lithium medication

-Please go to the Vaccinations & Immunisation page for further information.
+Please go to the Vaccinations & Immunisations page for further information

 Child development checks are organised by the Health Visitors.
 Please contact the Health Visiting Team at Alton Community Hospital, telephone 01420 88336 who will advise when the checks are due and the days and times of the Baby Clinics.

-We offer a variety of minor surgical procedures, including removal of small skin lumps and joint injections.
+Minor Surgery Services - We offer a variety of minor surgical procedures, including removal of small skin lumps and joint injections

 Cervical Cytology ['smears']